rorads/iati-graph-from-pg/README.md

 ### Graph Loading Process

-The project implements a sequential ETL pipeline that loads data from PostgreSQL into Neo4j in the following order:
+The project implements a sequential ETL pipeline that loads data from PostgreSQL into Neo4j.
+The primary script orchestrates loading in the following order:

 1. **Nodes:**
    * Published Activities (aid projects that appear in IATI data)